ericrumsfeld/ericrumsfeld.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I'm Eric Rumsfeld.
 I'm an early career Data Scientist currently contributing to the future of AI image generation as a MOVE Fellow at Handshake.

 After graduating with an M.S. in Astrophysics at the University of California, Irvine, I am transitioning into an impact-focused analytics career where I use data to tell stories.
 I am currently obsessed with sports data and I have multiple ongoing projects pushing our understanding of the role of analytics in this world.